An image of writer Cam Williams, smiling

 Bio

-Cam has 20 years of editorial and broadcast experience and has been published by ABC News, The Sydney Morning Herald, The Age, Junkee, The Guardian Australia, VICE, The Big Issue and Metro Magazine.
+Cam has over 20 years of editorial and broadcast experience and has been published by ABC News, The Sydney Morning Herald, The Age, Junkee, The Guardian Australia, VICE, The Big Issue and Metro Magazine.

-He’s a regular contributor to ABC Radio around Australia and a proud member of the critics’ panel on ABC Radio Sydney with Chris Bath.
 In the late 2000s, he won two Australian Commerical Radio Awards (ACRA) back-to-back for his on-air work.

-Australian Writers’ Guild judges’ comments for Mum Fell Off the Roof:
+for Mum Fell Off the Roof:

 “…This refreshing take on Australian suburban drama defied expectations with its clever craftsmanship, skilful storytelling, and clear perspective.
 The delicate balance between humour and drama never wavered, maintaining the story’s tone throughout.
 And the stakes?
 Well, they were high—for both comatose mums and everyday childhood dramas.”